Yandex Cloud

 Metadata.annotationsMetadata.annotations

 Annotations are collections of key:value pairs for assigning metadata to objects.
-Annotation values have string data type.
+Annotation values have the string data type.

-You can specify the annotation value as a comma separated list of multiple <key>=<value> pairs.
+You can specify the annotation value as a comma-separated list of multiple <key>=<value> pairs:

 annotation: <key>=<value>,<key>=<value>,<key>=<value>